Catalog of Federal Domestic Assistance (CFDA) Number: 84.116M.

 If your application is not evaluated or not selected for funding, we notify you.

-4. Performance Measures: Under the Government Performance and Results Act of 1993 (GPRA), the following will be used by the Department to assess the performance of the FIPSE program, including the U.S.-Brazil Program:
+4. Performance Measures: Under the Government Performance and Results Act of 1993 (GPRA), the following two performance measures will be used by the Department in assessing the success of the FIPSE— Special Focus Competition: U.S.-Brazil Higher Education Consortia Program:

 VII.
 Agency ContactStart Further Info